Asymptotic Geometry of the Moduli Space of Rank Two Irregular Higgs Bundles over the Projective Line: Introduction

-Many conjectures on the moduli of Higgs bundles require a deeper understanding of the ends of the moduli space.
-In this paper, we are concerned with the GMN (Gaiotto-Moore-Neitzke) conjecture \cite{gaiotto2010four} and Boalch's modularity conjecture \cite{boalch2012hyperkahler,modularity}.
-A consequence of the GMN conjecture is that $g_{L^2}-g_{\mathrm{sf}}=O(\mathrm{e}^{-c t})$ along a generic ray parametrized by $t\in \mathbb{R}^+$, where $g_{L^2}$ is the natural complete hyperkähler metric on the moduli space, and $g_{\mathrm{sf}}$ is the semiflat metric \cite{freed1999special} arising from the algebraic integrability.
-With analytic techniques, many progresses have been made towards proving this result.
-The pioneering work \cite{mazzeo2019asymptotic} used fiducial solutions and limiting configurations in \cite{mazzeo_swoboda_weiss_witt_2016} to establish the polynomial decay of the above difference.
+Another motivation comes from the GMN (Gaiotto-Moore-Neitzke) conjecture \cite{gaiotto2010four, Neitzke14} on the detailed asymptotic formula of the Hitchin metric, which is a complete hyperkähler metric on the Hitchin moduli space.
+A consequence of the GMN conjecture is that $g_{L^2}-g_{\mathrm{sf}}=O(\mathrm{e}^{-c t})$ along a generic ray parametrized by $t\in \mathbb{R}^+$, where $g_{L^2}$ is the Hitchin metric, and $g_{\mathrm{sf}}$ is the semiflat metric \cite{freed1999special} arising from the algebraic integrability.
+With tools from geometric analysis, substantial progress has been made towards proving this result.
+The pioneering work \cite{mazzeo2019asymptotic} used the gluing construction of harmonic metrics in \cite{mazzeo_swoboda_weiss_witt_2016} to establish the polynomial decay of the above difference.
 In \cite{dumas2019asymptotics}, Dumas and Neitzke used the local biholomorphic flow to show that the decay is exponential on the Hitchin section.
-These techniques were combined in \cite{Fredrickson:2018fun, fredrickson_2019} to prove the exponential decay for $\mathrm{SL}(n,\mathbb{C})$-Higgs bundles.
-Recently in \cite{fredrickson2022asymptotic}, the authors extended this result to the moduli space of parabolic $\mathrm{SL}(2,\mathbb{C})$-Higgs bundles, where the Higgs fields admit simple poles, and they showed that the moduli space of $\mathrm{SL}(2,\mathbb{C})$-Higgs bundles with four strongly parabolic points over $\mathbb{C}P^1$ is an ALG gravitational instanton.
+These techniques were combined in \cite{Fredrickson:2018fun, fredrickson_2019} to prove the exponential decay for $\mathrm{SL}(n,\mathbb{C})$-Higgs bundles under a mild assumption on the ramification of the spectral curve if $n\geqslant 3$.
+Using descriptions of $g_{L^2}$ and $g_{\mathrm{sf}}$ by harmonic 1-forms, Mochizuki \cite{mochizuki_2023} established the exponential decay on the smooth locus of the moduli space of $\mathrm{SL}(n,\mathbb{C})$-Higgs bundles, based on the work \cite{mochizuki_szabo_2023} about large-scale solutions of Hitchin's equations.
+In \cite{fredrickson2022asymptotic}, the authors considered the moduli space of parabolic $\mathrm{SL}(2,\mathbb{C})$-Higgs bundles, where the Higgs fields admit simple poles.
+As a further step, it is natural to study the asymptotic behavior of the Hitchin metric for the irregular case.